 All eligible schemes of further vocational training were to be maintained after the reform.
 Nevertheless, former access-rules were abolished.
-According to the new regulations which have been in force since January 2003, job-seekers have to make use of education vouchers to choose an FbW-course provider by their own choice.
+According to the new regulations which have been in force since January 2003, job-seekers are issued education vouchers, and they choose an FbW-course provider themselves.
 The chosen provider will then directly charge the FEA for the training fees.
-The selected educational institution is to present the education voucher to the FEA before the measure commences.
-Which kind of programscheme is selected depends on the decision of the FEA case-worker.
+Before staring the training, the selected educational institution is needed to present the education voucher to the FEA.
+What kind of programscheme is selected depends on the decision of the FEA case-worker.
 However, the decision is a result of a profiling-process where the potential candidate has to participate.
-The maximum duration of the further vocational training measure, the educational target and its main focus are documented by the voucher.
-Thus, the former twofold relationship where the FEA case-worker sent the unemployed individual directly to a specific provider without allowing for any active contribution of the unemployed - is now substituted by a triangular approach, which additionally contains the preferences of the unemployed with regard to the FbW-provider.
+The maximum duration of the further vocational training measure, the educational target and its main focus are documented by the case-worker.
+Thus, the former twofold relationship where the FEA case-worker sent the unemployed individual directly to a specific provider without allowing for any active contribution of the unemployed - is now substituted by a triangular approach, which the preferences of the unemployed with regard to the FbW-provider play additional role.

-The so called "Job-AQTIVE" law came into force already on January 1, 2002 and concerned regulations of maintenance allowances of further vocational training.
+1 The so called "Job-AQTIVE" law came into force already on January 1, 2002 and concerned regulations of maintenance allowances of further vocational training.
 The practice of setting-off residual unemployment benefit claims against maintenance allowance continuity payments was introduced then.

 However, in the first two months of 2003 a de facto double tracked admission practice for further vocational training measures had been established due to the seamless introduction of education vouchers.
-Further vocational training measures which had still been approved in 2002 according to the former allocation practice as well as further vocational training measures allocated by education voucher coexisted during this early period.
-Therefore, the exclusive allocation of further vocational training measures via education vouchers is said to have started seriously with March 2003.
+Further vocational training measures which were approved in 2002 according to the former allocation practice as well as further vocational training measures allocated by education voucher coexisted during this early period.
+Therefore, the exclusive allocation of further vocational training measures via education vouchers has started seriously from March 2003.